Purpose of the Ethics Self-Assessment

 Based on the Code of Ethics, the Ethics Self-Assessment is intended for your personal use to assist you in thinking about your ethics-related leadership and actions.
 It should not be returned to ACHE nor should it be used as a tool for evaluating the ethical behavior of others.

-The Ethics Self-Assessment can help you identify those areas in which you are on strong ethical ground; areas that you may wish to examine the basis for your responses; and opportunities for further reflection.
+The Ethics Self-Assessment can help you identify those areas in which you are on strong ethical ground, areas in which you may wish to examine the basis for your responses and opportunities for further reflection.
 The Ethics Self-Assessment does not have a scoring mechanism, as we do not believe that ethical behavior can or should be quantified.

 We hope you find this self-assessment thought-provoking and useful as a part of your reflection on applying the ACHE Code of Ethics to your everyday activities.
 You are to be commended for taking time out of your busy schedule to complete it.

 Once you have finished the self-assessment, it is suggested that you review your responses, noting which questions you answered “usually,” “occasionally” and “almost never.”
 You may find that in some cases an answer of “usually” is satisfactory, but in other cases, such as when answering a question about protecting staff’s well-being, an answer of “usually” may raise an ethical red flag.